Subelliptic operators on weighted Folland-Stein spaces: Abstract

 \section{Abstract}

 In this paper, we show that the sub-Laplacian of an asymptotically flat pseudo-hermitian manifold defined on a suitable weighted Folland-Stein spaces is an isomorphism.
-It turns out that the CR positive mass problem is resolved, and hence CR Yamabe problem.
+Similarly in dimension $5$ a certain Dirac-type operator is shown to be an isomorphism, which is used to resolve the CR positive mass problem